mathHeadInClouds/siberia/README.md

 On top of that, `eval` and regular expressions are used, which can be slow (especially the latter), further degrading runtime performance.
 (This being by far not as bad as the other problem.)

 ### implementation

+rest of the readme referst to slightly outdated version (work in currect progress (July 2020))

 For our example data structure,